 Sticking to coastal areas, wasps and bees are also a common feature, including in the Aegean region.
-Therefore, those with allergies should take the necessary precautionary measures to avoid coming into contact with these aggressive insects.
+Therefore, those with allergies should take precautionary measures to avoid contacting these aggressive insects.
 These measures include:

 - Avoid wearing fruity or floral perfumes

-- Do not wear bright tones but instead, go for muted tones
+- Do not wear bright tones; instead, go for muted tones

 - Don’t walk barefoot through grassy meadows

 - Don’t make any sudden movements if a bee land on you

 People looking for a more inland experience away from the sea and cities may encounter scorpions, especially in Turkey’s arid areas.
 In particular, white scorpions can give painful stings that will plague travelers for at least one full day.